Trianglium/cobra-blender/README.md

 - No armature edits.
 - No animation export.

+### Disclaimer
+Not all model files are supported at this time.
+Some may crash on import or export.
+Try loading the OVL and unpacking with reverse sets setting changed in the OVL tool if the import does not work the first time.

 ### Legal Notice
 - This tool is developed under 'fair use' by enthusiasts and is not affiliated with Universal© or Frontier® in any form.
 - Use at your own risk.
 This tool may cause damage to you, your equipment or your data.